dbernatt/dbernatt/README.md

-- 👋 Hi, I’m Bernát
-- 📫 How to reach me domberills@gmail.com
+📫 How to reach me domberills@gmail.com

 <!---
 dbernatt/dbernatt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.